Marco Island, Florida Information

 Table of Contents

-The Best Little Island
+The Best Little Island is Marco Island

 The very existence of Marco Island may come as a surprise to some people.
 Found amidst the Florida Everglades and mangrove islands near Naples, Marco Island is a sophisticated and unexpected beach town lined with high-rises and filled with top restaurants and shops.
 It is known for pristine beaches and year-round sunshine.
 It’s paradise.
-Marco Island, the only one of the Everglade's Ten Thousand Islands that inhabited, is one of Florida’s best-kept secrets.
+Marco Island, the only one of the Everglade's Ten Thousand Islands that is inhabited, is one of Florida’s best-kept secrets.

 In recent years, Marco Island has actually experienced growth.
 This little island's population has been growing at a charming half a percent annually while retaining its laid-back quality.
 Of course, the number of vacant lots is shrinking all the time, and they can't add any more.
 So, growth will abruptly stop soon.
-If you're familiar with the original development of Marco Island, you know environmental regulations prevent the development of the neighboring islands.
+If you're familiar with the original development of Marco, you know environmental regulations prevent the development of the neighboring islands.

 The limitations on growth are one of the things that make island life so unique.
 Unlike mainland towns, you know what Marco Island will look like for years to come - it will look like it does now.
 There will be no new highways or shopping centers.
 Twenty years from now, traffic will be virtually like it is now.
 You will always be able to come to mellow Marco to forget about the problems and stresses of daily life and enjoy a lifestyle that rarely exists these days.

 There is more, however, to Marco Island than its incredible beaches.
 Once you are here, check out the active nightlife, restaurants, shops, and a plethora of other exciting activities.